 - Perform some dynamic stretches and light mobility just so you can get your body in the ideal range of motion before activity.

 - Begin light workload using near maximal muscle contraction for each rep at light weight.
+Experiment on yourselves.

 Try picking a day of the week where you stretch before you do your bench press reps, and try it again the week after with no stretching at all.
 See how it feels and let me know what you think.